Grass.io Honest Review + Real Payment Proof: Is It Really Possible to Earn Big Passively?

 - 08. Can You Run Both the Extension and App at the Same Time on One Device?

-- 09. Can You Use Grass on Android or iOS Mobiles?
+- 09. Can You Use Grass on iOS Mobiles?

 - 10. What Earning Opportunities Does Grass Offer?